Aaron-Bopp/TIM/LOTR Show ideas.md

 	- Arathorn is the leader of the Dúnedain and is dealing with orc and troll raids from the North.
 Arathorn clashes with Elrond as he wishes to make a claim for the throne of Gondor.
 He thinks that they should provide more soldiers for the North.
 Elrond obviously opposes this as he has foreseen that Arathorn's son will instead be the future leader.
 This is resolved by Elrond contributing more elves to the defense of Eriador, including his two sons.

 ### Season 2
-- Timeline: 2953-2963 with a ten year time jump in the middle
+- Timeline: 2953-2963-65 with a ten year time jump in the middle
 - Main Characters: Ecthelion and his wife, Denethor, Finduilas, Morwen Steelsheen, Thengel, Aragorn, Gilraen, Elrond, Gandalf
 - Plot:
 	- Thengel is in Gondor and has become close with Denethor.
 Little bit of a love triangle between Thengel, Denethor, and Finduilas as they are all staying in Dol Amroth.
 	- A plague is making its way through Gondor and Rohan.
 This is why Thengel and Denethor are in Dol Amroth.
 Ecthelion is still in Minas Tirith because Turgon's health is already not very good.
 This plague will take Turgon and Fengel causing Ecthelion and Thengel to take their leadership positions early.
 Thengel's time in Gondor and his Gondorian wife means that he will seem more Gondorian than Rhohirric.
 Meanwhile Denethor stays in Dol Amroth, enjoying a peaceful life.
 	- At the start of the season Aragorn will still be unaware of his liniege.
 Gandalf will push Elrond to reveal it while Elrond is hesitant due to Arathorn's hastiness.
 Gilraen will also be involved in this matter but for much more personal reasons.
 This will resolve in Aragorn being told, and going to lead the Rangers in the North for a time.
 	- Here we jump ten years forward.
 The plague has mostly resolved, but Gondor and especially Rohan's populations will be severely hurt.
 Easterlings will be preparing to take advantage of this.
 Gandalf makes Elrond and Aragorn aware of this.
 It is decided that Aragorn should ride south but under pseudonym.
-	- In Rohan we see Thengel and his children
+	- In Rohan we see Thengel and his children preparing for war against the Easterlings.
+Thorongil is a greatly received addition as he is an excellent fighter and an even stronger leader.
+	- In Gondor the corsairs have made a resurgence as due to the plague Gondor has not been able to be as vigilant.
+This weakens their allyship with Harad, so Ecthelion sends Denethor to repair this.
+Denethor fails in this as his easy upbringing in Dol Amroth has not prepared him for dealings with the hardened Haradrim.
+### Season 3
+- Timeline: 2965
+- Main Characters: Ecthelion, Thorongil, Denethor,
+- Plot:
+	- Thorongil turns south after victory against the Easterlings.
+He begins to serve under Ecthelion as orcs attacks from Mordor start again.
+Eventually he

 ### <hr class="footnote"/>